phisn/algebraic-server-reconciliation/docs/main.typ

 === Rollback Netcode

 Rollback netcode can be understood as a more aggressive and generalized application of the principles of prediction and reconciliation, primarily developed to meet the stringent timing requirements of fighting games.
 While traditional client-side prediction is typically applied only to the local player, rollback netcode predicts the inputs of the remote player as well, often by assuming they will repeat their last known input.
 The game simulation for all players advances based on these local and predicted inputs.
 When an actual input from the remote player arrives, the game state is 'rolled back' to the frame before the prediction began, the correct input is inserted, and the simulation is 'fast-forwarded' back to the present time.
-This multi-step correction process is visualized in @rollbackcomparison.
+This multi-step correction process is visualized in @fig:rollbackcomparison.
 The entire rollback and re-simulation ideally occurs within a single frame, making the correction imperceptible to the user.

 #figure(
   image("diagrams/related-rollback-diagram.svg", width: 90%),